Texas Independence Referendum Act: 2021 bill

-2023 bill

-Bryan Slaton introduced second version of the act was introduced on March 6, 2023.
-Slaton has been noted as having introduced bills and proposed rules which would give capital punishment to abortion-giving mothers, block Democrats from holding committee chairmanships, and criminalize gender-affirming health care for minors.

 Provisions

 If passed by the legislature and signed by the governor, the legislation calls for the 2023 general election in Texas to include a referendum on whether the state should secede from the Union.
 The proposed legislation outlines that the referendum will be listed under "Referendum Proposition".
-If the bill succeeded, the state would form committee tasked with planning the next steps in the state seceding from the Union.
+If the bill succeeds, the state will form a committee tasked with planning the next steps in the state seceding from the Union.
 The committee is designated specifically to make recommendations on amendments to the Constitution of Texas, creating new elected offices, renaming the state, and other procedures for the building of a nation.
 The legislation specifically recommends free trade agreements, a temporary currency union, and a common travel agreement.
 The committee will be abolished once the calendar year of 2025 begins.

 Legislative history

 The bill was introduced on March 6, 2023, the 187th anniversary of the Battle of the Alamo.
+Like the previous version of the bill, HB 3596 was referred to the State Affairs Committee but was never given a hearing or voted on by the committee before the end of the session.

 Support and opposition

-Many outlets raise that Texas v.
-White, the Supreme Court case which ruled that secession from the United States is illegal, would prevent the enactment of the Texas Independent Referendum Act, even if the people voted in favor of it.
+The point has been raised that Texas v.
+White, the 1869 Supreme Court case which ruled that unilateral secession from the United States is illegal, would prevent the enactment of the Texas Independent Referendum Act.

 Proponents supporting the act, including Biedermann and Slaton, all state that the people of Texas should be given the right to vote on whether they wish to stay in the Union.
 Upon introducing the 2023 bill, Slaton further stated that the state constitution is "clear that all political power resides in the people".
 Slaton further alleges "decades of continuous abuse of our rights and liberties by the federal government".
+Proponents have also stated that the Texan people have a right to self-determination and a “forced union is not what Texans want”.